Gnkgo/summaries/computer-networks/cn_summary.md

 - Root server does not support recursive resolution
     - If we request the domain from a root server, we don't get back a result because of the hierarchical structure of the DNS system.
 The root server just refers us to the next lower level DNS server, the one for the ch TLD.
 Note that the "dig @server name" command just sends a query to this single stated server while the "dig name" command issues multiple requests down in the DNS hierarchy in order to iteratively resolve the domain name.
 This would be the first step of an iterative resolution.
     ![alt text](assets/DNS_hierarchy.png "DNS_hierarchy")
+- The minimum information one needs to resolve any DNS hostname is the IP address of a DNS root server

 ## Quic
 - Operate in Application and Transport layer